Aubin-MaaS/morphy/zikzak_morphy/README.md

 We need a way to simplify our Dart classes, support polymorphism and allow copying and changing our classes.

 ### Why Not Freezed or Built Value?
-Well the main reason; I actually wrote this before Freezed was released.
 Freezed is really good, established and well used.
 However if you want to use both inheritance and polymorphism use Morphy.